 After consultation with the prescriber to verify the necessity of exceeding 6mg/day for recipients 18 years of age and older, the pharmacist may override the denial.
 The reason for service code, professional service code and result of service code used in submitting the claim must be documented on the hardcopy prescription or in the pharmacy’s electronic recordkeeping system.

-NOTE: The Point of Sale (POS) User Guide can be accessed by the below link or by visiting

-Appendix A for detailed billing instructions and override procedures.
+NOTE: The POS User Guide can be accessed by the below link or by visiting Section 37.5.1 for detailed billing instructions and override procedures.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf